 This is a kind of team where members freely share their thoughts and opinions with the group.
 This is a kind of team where decisions are made through discussion and dialogue rather than assumption and dictatorship.

 One exercise in team building developed by experts is the rope-challenge course.
 This enables teams to solve problems by working collectively.

-Sometimes, new situations or information can potentially affect all efforts to achieve the goal.
+Sometimes, new situations or information affects all efforts to achieve the goal.
 It is important, therefore, to conduct a review of the progress from time to time.
-This allows you more time to rectify weak methodologies, and troubleshoot unexpected problems that emerged.
+This allows you more time to rectify weak methods, and troubleshoot sudden problems that may occur.